 Whenever a customer initiates a transaction, the Machine Learning model thoroughly x-rays their profile, analyzing thousands of pieces of information that wouldn’t necessarily seem related to a human being in search of suspicious patterns.
 Everything is completed in milliseconds without compromising the effectiveness of the solution.

 Here at Nethone, our continuous efforts to excel in preventing cyberattacks go way further.
-We not only build Machine Learning models to detect fraudsters and catch them red-handed, but also to simulate the fraudster’s behavior and we let them self-learn as well as discover new ways of committing fraud.
+We not only build Machine Learning models to detect fraudsters and catch them red-handed, but also to simulate the fraudster’s behavior to assess the resistance of our models to the canniest of fraudsters.

 The idea behind the Perfect Fraudster